 Did you know that about 20% of ALL landfill is food waste?
 Pretty shocking statistic when you think about it.
 Of course, it’s not all edible food.
 Things like banana peels and avocado pits aren’t going to be turned into anything delicious no matter how hard you try (although if you've got a green thumb, growing your own avocado plant is an easy way to keep that seed out of the trash and get some free plants for your space!).

 But that doesn’t mean that your food waste can’t be useful.
-It's easy (an a lot less smelly than you might think) to start collecting your food scraps and other organic waste and using them for garden composting.
+It's easy (and a lot less smelly than you might think) compost food scraps and other organic waste and use them for garden composting.
 It's not only a great way to re-use your scraps, but you reduce your carbon footprint at the same time.
 That’s because food that goes to landfill doesn’t have any oxygen to “breathe” as it decomposes.
 As a result it produces methane, a greenhouse gas that's about 20- to 150-times more potent than carbon dioxide.
 And saving your scraps enriches the soil and makes your herb or veggie garden healthier.
 This is a great example of a sustainable swap that can save you money in the end.
 Win-win!

 No garden?
 No problem.
 Store your food scraps in the freezer or a bin on the counter and donate them to a local compost collection.
 Here in NYC they recently added sidewalk compost collection bins.
 I like to save produce bags from the grocery store and collect my scraps in them, dropping them in a bin when the bag is full (I was surprised to see they actually request you to bag your scraps!).
-If you're having trouble finding a local collection, try your local farmer's market or contact your municipal government or your local trash removal service for more information.
+If you're having trouble finding a local collection where you live, try your local farmer's market or contact your municipal government or your local trash removal service for more information.

 One of the biggest sources of preventable waste in a house, not just a kitchen, is the overuse of plastic wrap, aluminum foil, and single-use plastic bags and containers.